MEF-GIT/MEF-LSO-Sonata-SDK/README.md

   - MEF 122 - LSO Cantata and LSO Sonata Site Management API - Developer Guide
 - All APIs have been reviewed and updated to follow their respective Business Requirements & Use Cases and Developer Guides documents
 - New documents:
+  - MEF W137 - LSO Cantata and LSO Sonata Appointment Management API - Developer Guide
-  - MEF W139 - LSO Sonata Internet Access Product Schemas and Developer Guide
+  - MEF W139 - Internet Access Product Schemas and Developer Guide
+- New artifacts:
+  - generated/security - A not normative version of the standard APIs including the security profiles as required by MEF 128.
+Provided for evaluation.

 **NOTE:** Please note the Readme files in particular productApi directories to see detailed release notes per API.